 After bending, the inner layer shortens and the outer layer elongates, that is, ab < a1b1 < a2b2.

-Therefore, when bending, the inner material is compressed and shortened, while the outer material is stretched and elongated.
+Therefore, during bending, the inner material is subjected to compression and becomes shorter, while the outer material is stretched and elongated.

-The length of each element is calculated respectively, and then the total length of each element is calculated, which is the unfolded length of the bending part.
+The process of calculating the bending part involves dividing it into several basic geometric elements, including straight line segments and arc segments.
+The length of each element is calculated individually, and the total length of all elements is the unfolded length of the bending part.

-When we calculate the expansion length of the arc segment, it actually calculates the neutral layer length of the arc segment.
+As previously discussed, the fiber layer with constant length in the middle before and after bending is referred to as the neutral layer.
+When calculating the expansion length of the arc segment, it is actually calculating the length of the neutral layer of the arc segment.

-The position x of the neutral layer from the inner side of the arc (as shown in Figure 3) is generally determined by the r/t ratio.
+The position, x, of the neutral layer from the inner side of the arc (as shown in Figure 3) is usually determined by the r/t ratio.

 x = kt